 Do you ever wonder if your child might benefit from a sleep study?
 Or, has your child already been scheduled for one?
 You might wonder what is involved and how to make your child more comfortable during this procedure.
 You might also wonder whether your child will be able to tolerate the necessary sensations for the … Continue reading Do you wonder if your child needs a sleep study?
-And, if your child is already scheduled for one, here’s how to help your child feel more comfortable
+And, if your child is already scheduled for one, here’s how to make this easier for your child

-Adam was an 8 year old boy whose parents brought him in for a sleep evaluation because he had actually walked right out of his home in the middle of the night and had been found by his neighbors three doors down.
-His family was terrified that he would do it again and wanted to … Continue reading How to keep a sleepwalking child safe
+Adam was an 8-year-old boy whose parents brought him in for a sleep evaluation because he had actually walked right out of his home in the middle of the night and had gone to the front door of his friend’s home three houses away.
+His family was terrified that he would do it again and … Continue reading How to keep a sleepwalking child safe

 Bedtime tickets are a quick and easy way to manage those "callbacks and curtain calls" that all kids like to make after the bedtime routine is over.
 Bedtime tickets are small cards good for one or two more callbacks or curtain calls.
 Callbacks are the requests your children make when they call you back to … Continue reading Tired of “Callbacks and Curtain Calls” After Lights Out?
 Try Bedtime Tickets!